Evacuations As Wildfire Roars Through California Wine Country - UrduPoint

 The Kincade fire in a rural area of Sonoma County kicked up Wednesday night, quickly growing from a blaze of a few hundred acres into an uncontained 10,000-acre (4,000-hectare) inferno, California fire and law enforcement officials said.

+About 500 responders backed by air tankers and helicopters battled the blaze fed by wind gusts topping 70 miles per hour (113 kilometers per hour).

-Mandatory evacuation orders were issued for the town of Geyserville after the fire crossed a highway and moved towards homes, the Sonoma County Sheriff's Office said.
+Mandatory evacuation orders were issued for the community of Geyserville and nearby vineyards after the fire, which started in a mountainous area, quickly spread, crossing a highway and moving toward homes, the Sonoma County Sheriff's Office said.

 "If you're in Geyserville, leave now," the sheriff's office advised, citing an extraordinary threat to life and property.